 - The card includes travel perks like access to Capital One travel partners, no foreign transaction fees and an up to $100 credit for Global Entry or TSA PreCheck

 Cover your bases.
-Don’t over complicate life.
+Don’t overcomplicate life.
 Be prepared.
 I’m not sure where or how these lessons were drilled into my head, but they were.

-When I book hotel rooms using Capital One Travel with my Venture Rewards Card, I get 5 miles for every dollar I spend.
+In addition, I get 5X miles for every dollar I spend when I book hotels and rental cars through Capital One Travel.
 That’s a huge incentive to use this card for vacations.
-Signing for a $1,000 hotel bill isn’t fun but at least I know I’ll earn 5,000 miles, worth $50 in travel.
+Although paying a $1,000 hotel bill isn’t fun, at least I know I’ll earn 5,000 miles — worth $50 in travel — when I do so.

 Fun to watch the miles rack up

-With regular activity, the miles add up quickly.
-Like almost everyone, I was homebound for most of 2020 and the early part of this year.
-I just reviewed my miles balance and nearly 50,000 are sitting in my account.
-That’s roughly a $500 round trip ticket to anywhere in the world.
-With so many travel rewards, I just have to decide where to go!
+With regular activity, miles can add up quickly.
+Like nearly everyone else, I was homebound for most of 2020 and the first part of 2021.
+Since Capital One miles never expire, I had nearly 50,000 miles sitting in my account by this time.
+That’s worth roughly $500 in travel.